Leave a Planned Gift

 Do I want to restrict the use of my gift?

-End-of-life gifts may be as specific as to the timeline of use of the funds and/or the areas in which the funds may be used.
+End-of-life gifts may be as specific as the timeline of use of the funds and/or the areas in which the funds may be used.
 Whether permanent or immediate, the Foundation will ensure your intent and wishes and fulfilled.

 Do I want to involve my family or other loved ones?